 Harkening back to that original “bombs bursting in air” celebration, fireworks are probably the most identifiable part of July 4th festivities.
 They - the engineering behind the explosions - have been also been patented and protected via the USPTO since the mid-19th century.

 If you have ever seen the Disneyland fireworks display, which takes place nightly in Anaheim, CA, you know the Walt Disney Corp. knows fireworks.
 This patent is noteworthy because it focused on “a new method and system of presenting precision fireworks displays with a decreased environmental impact” and described potential applications in the accompanying images that included the ability to illuminate the night sky with Mickey Mouse ears.

 Note: If you have ever wondered about the systems and methods for creating the pyrotechnic displays, basically how firework shows are created, the Background of the Invention section is well worth a read.

 Patent Number: US 4591071

 Granted: May 27, 1986

 “There are maybe three inventions I have that I rank as my top inventions that I'm most proud of.
 The robot I built in high school, the memory-protected circuitry for the Galileo and the Super Soaker.”
 Popular Mechanics

 It’s July, it’s hot - really hot - in some areas of the country, and not everyone is close to a beach or pool.
 Kids and adults need to cool off.
 Since its introduction in 1990, the SuperSoaker has provided high-pressure fun for Americans of all ages.
-Invented by a real rocket scientist, Lonnie Johnson, it’s a lot more than “a toy squirt gun which shoots a continuous high velocity stream of water.”
+Invented by a real rocket scientist, Lonnie Johnson (keynote speaker at IPforward 2017), it’s a lot more than “a toy squirt gun which shoots a continuous high velocity stream of water.”
 With sales close to $1 billion, The toy is ranked by TIME on its list of all-time great toys.